 But it was not only a technical error that NASA discovered but human error.
 NASA officials went ahead with the launch even though engineers were concerned about the safety of the project.
 The engineers noted the risk of the O-ring, but their communications never traveled up to managers who could have delayed the launch to ensure the safety of the mission and its astronauts.

 Managers are only as well-informed as their team.
 If they’re not opening lines of communication to access the data on the frontlines of a project, mistakes will be made, and in this case, fatal ones.

-Okay, no one loves the DMV.
-If they were a brand, their reputation would be more than tarnished, it would be buried.
+No one loves the DMV.
+If they were a brand, their reputation would be more than tarnished, it’d be buried.
 But everyone who drives a vehicle is going to have some interaction with this government agency.
 Unfortunately, they didn’t help their case in the 1990s when the states of California and Washington attempted to computerize their Departments of Motor Vehicles.

 In California, the project began in 1987 as a five-year, $27 million plan to track its 31 million drivers’ licenses and 38 million vehicle registrations.
 Problems started at the beginning when the state solicited only one bid for the contract, Tandem Computers, locking the state into buying their hardware.

 Then, to make things worse, tests showed that the new computers were even slower than the ones they were to replace.
 But the state moved forward with the project until 1994 when it had to admit failure and end the project.
 The San Francisco Chronicle reported that the project cost the state $49 million, and a state audit found that the DMV violated contracting laws and regulations.

 The problem here is a project that isn’t following regulations.
 All projects must go through a process of due diligence, and legal and regulatory constraints must be part of that process.
 If the state had done that and the contract bidding process invited more than one firm to the table, then a costly mess could have been avoided, and our wait at the DMV might actually have become shorter.